Rivington Avenue, Platt Bridge, Wigan, Lancashire WN2 5NG

 The progress of pupils is monitored closely from their admission date by the class teacher, supported by Martin Haskayne the Deputy Head for inclusion / Senco.
 Parents are consulted where there is cause for concern at the earliest opportunity and a plan (known in school as an APDR – Assess, Plan, Do, Review) is designed for the pupil and to monitor their progress over time.

-Where our level of concern increases, other agencies may become involved e.g. Targeted Education Support Service or Educational Psychology Service.
+Where our level of concern increases, other agencies may become involved e.g. advisers to the Headteacher/DSL or Educational Psychology Service.
 This may sometimes be followed by formal assessment, the outcome of which may be an application for an Education, Health and Care Plan (EHCP).

 More able children are catered for in the differentiated planning of the class teacher and Gifted and Talented children are catered for through our own curriculum and through our work with other Partners.